pjakiela/ECON523/exercises/E4-DD2.md

 # Empirical Exercise 4

-In this exercise, we're going to be replicating the difference-in-differences analysis from [Does a ban on informal health providers save lives?
+In this exercise, we're going to replicate the difference-in-differences analysis from [Does a ban on informal health providers save lives?
 Evidence from Malawi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4677333/) by Professor Susan Godlonton and Dr. Edward Okeke.

-At the end of the exercise, we'll be exporting our regression results to word using the `esttab` command.
+At the end of the exercise, we'll export our regression results to word using the `esttab` command.
 An overview of the use of `esttab` is available [here](https://pjakiela.github.io/stata/regression-table.html).

 You can access the in-class activity (below) as a do file or pdf.